Lepidotrigla guentheri: Taxonomy

 Lepidotrigla guentheri was first formally described in 1879 by the German zoologist and palaeontologist Franz Martin Hilgendorf with the type locality given as Tokyo.
 The identity off the person honoured in the specific name was not given by Hilgendorf but it is likely to be the ichthyologist and herpetologist Albert Günther of the British Museum (Natural History) who named the genus Lepidotrigla in 1860.

 Description

 Lepidotrigla guentheri has between 7 and 9 spines, the second being elongated, in the first dorsal fin while both the second dorsal fin and the anal fin have 15 or 16 soft rays.
 There are 22-24 bucklers, bony plates, along either side of both dorsal fins.
 There are 14 fin rays in the pectoral fin.
 There is a projection on the snout which is made up of several spines if varying lengths.
-There is a large large blackish-blue blotch, with white spots within it, on the lower half of the inner surface of the pectoral fins.
+There is a large blackish-blue blotch, with white spots within it, on the lower half of the inner surface of the pectoral fins.
 The maximum published total length of this species is 20 cm.